-The Best Vegetarian Restaurants In London
+The Best Vegetarian Restaurants in London | 15 Meat-Free Masters

 We don’t have any beef with our vegetarian friends.